KenKundert/nestedtext/doc/basic_syntax.rst

 bracket (``]``), and contains inline values separated by commas.
 The values may be inline strings, inline lists, and inline dictionaries.
 An empty list is represented by ``[]`` (there should be no space between the opening and closing brackets).
-Leading and trailing spaces are stripped from string values.
+Leading and trailing spaces are stripped from string values within inline lists.

 For example: